takafumi291/ESSENCE/README.md

 2. compute the noise in the spatially integrated quantities (e.g., flux, spectrum) with a given aperture.
 3. simulate noise maps with the same correlation property.

+Detailed formulation of ESSENCE and its application are presented in Tsukui et al. 2022.

 ### Requirements:

 | Packages | Tested version |